comparison

 The second is the Stripe Connect Standard pattern becoming widely understood.
 Five years ago, "your own Stripe account" was a technical detail most studio owners didn't think about.
 Today it's the wedge: operators who have been through one platform's payment-processing trouble know exactly what "we never touch your money" means and why it matters.
 Mindbody's payment routing through Mindbody-branded processing is not structurally compatible with Stripe Connect Standard; the new tools that are can credibly commit to "your Stripe account, your rates" in a way Mindbody operationally cannot.

 The third is the UK term-based course pattern becoming visible in the data.
 The PilatesBridge industry survey and a number of independent UK operator interviews suggest that term-based revenue (eight-week blocks with a fixed slot and a single payment) is around thirty percent of UK pilates studio revenue.
 Mindbody treats this as a workaround over recurring class bookings.
-Mariana Tek treats it as a first-class entity.
-Junocal treats it as a first-class entity.
-The schema-level support matters because the operational reality of running terms — swap rules, refund-with-medical-doc rules, partial-refund edge cases — is hard to layer cleanly over a recurring-class schedule.
+Mariana Tek treats it as a built-in scheduling type.
+Junocal treats it as a built-in scheduling type.
+This matters because the operational reality of running terms — swap rules, refund-with-medical-doc rules, partial-refund edge cases — is hard to layer cleanly over a recurring-class schedule.

 Put those three together and the result is a structural argument for switching off Mindbody that did not exist in 2019.
 Not "Mindbody has gotten worse" — Mindbody is mostly the same product it has been.
 The argument is "the alternatives have gotten better and the cost of staying has gotten clearer."